Have you ever lost your kid? – Polaroid Moji GPS Tracker watch review

 Thankfully, after what felt like hours…my mother found her.
 She was a little stressed, but she waited safely at school, at the tuckshop where there were adults.
 She’d even started homework already.
 Poor kid.
 I still have horrible guilt about the fact that she must have felt abandoned for a few hours, though she honestly moved on in 5 minutes.

 Primary school kids are not allowed cellphones, which I understand, but I was always wishing for a way to be able to keep tabs on my child/children.
-Enter the Polaroid Moji Kids GPS Tracker watch.
+Enter the Polaroid Moji GPS Tracker watch.
 I actually bought this watch about 6 months ago, but with all the admin that comes with a GPS tracker watch, I was not feeling motivated enough to get it operational.
-Then I saw Venean over at In The Meantime did a post on a similar type of watch and I messaged my husband and said: Please get that watch out of the box and onto Addison’s arm!!
+Then I saw a friend of mine did a post on a similar type of watch and I messaged my husband and said: Please get that watch out of the box and onto Addison’s arm!!